 Did you know that ponderosa pines are known to smell like vanilla and butterscotch?
 Scientists believe that this sweet scent comes from a chemical in the sap, that when heated by the sun releases the delightful aroma.
 Inviting participants to walk up and take a sniff is one of our favorite parts of guiding hikes.
 Thanks to your generous support, kids from all over Nevada can meaningfully connect with their public lands.
 Become a member of Southern Nevada Conservancy today for the price of a couple lattes, and next time you find yourself hiking through these towering trees, try it out for yourself!

-This New Year, make a resolution to support public lands education.
+This spring, make a commitment to support public lands education.
 Your gift puts the natural and cultural world into context with thoughtful and imaginative activities designed to build curiosity, understanding, and fun.
-Our enduring commitment is to connect current and future generations to some of Nevada's most majestic public lands, including: Red Rock Canyon, Spring Mountains National Recreation Area, Desert National Wildlife Refuge, and California Trail Interpretive Center.
+Our enduring commitment is to connect current and future generations to some of Nevada's most majestic public lands, including: Red Rock Canyon National Conservation Area, Spring Mountains National Recreation Area, Desert National Wildlife Refuge, and California Trail Interpretive Center.
 With a diverse variety of year-round interpretive programming, we strive to promote use, understanding, appreciation, and respect for these treasures.
 This task requires the help of many, and every bit of help leads to success!